hyouuu/MoView/README.md

 MoView by hyouuu, made for Pendo, based on SPUserResizableView(https://github.com/spoletto/SPUserResizableView).
 It is a movable, resizable view, with special attention to be used with UIImage, thus providing Save, Copy and Delete menu options.
+It has been used by Pendo in App Store with lots of users, so is considered production ready.
+Pull requests welcome to make it better & better! :D

 [![Version](https://img.shields.io/cocoapods/v/MoView.svg?style=flat)](http://cocoapods.org/pods/MoView)
 [![License](https://img.shields.io/cocoapods/l/MoView.svg?style=flat)](http://cocoapods.org/pods/MoView)